heyoeyo/muggled_sam/experiments/README.md

 ## Block Norm Visualization

 This script is a companion to an earlier [block norm visualization](https://github.com/heyoeyo/muggled_dpt/tree/main/experiments#block-norm-visualization) script for depth-prediction models.
-The display shows the 'block norms' of the image features at every layer of the model (SAMv1 or v2), alongside a per-channel visualization.
-A paper titled [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588) suggests that vision transformers (like the image encoder inside the SAM models) will end up with tokens that have unusually high value norms if they don't include 'register' tokens (neither version of SAM includes these).
+The display shows the magnitude of the _internal_ image features at every layer of the model (SAMv1 or v2), alongside a per-channel visualization of a selected layer.
+A paper titled [Vision Transformers Need Registers](https://arxiv.org/abs/2309.16588) suggests that vision transformers (like the image encoder inside the SAM models) will end up with unusually high-norm (high magnitude) tokens if they don't include 'registers' (neither version of SAM includes these).
 This script can help detect these artifacts in both SAMv1 or v2 as well as any fine-tuned variants.

 <p align="center">
   <img src=".readme_assets/blocknorm_example.webp" alt="">